 (of a person or animal) having a large amount of excess flesh.

-When you are the throes of challenging your eating disorder and living in a highly toxic body culture the word “fat” can seem to take on even more power.
+Being in the throes of challenging an eating disorder while living in a highly toxic body culture is extremely difficult.
+The word “fat” can seem to take on even more power.
 It is also not entirely uncommon for thoughts about “fat” to be attributed to “the eating disorder talking”.
 And although it may be true, it can also be pretty hard feedback to swallow when our minds are vibrating with the emotional impact of “feeling fat”.

 A new kind of F.A.T

 With these contexts in mind- I suggest breaking down the word fat into a data point for deeper understanding.
 So next time you “feel fat”, use this acronym of the same letters to help you figure out what you’re really feeling.